ryjen/ryjen.github.io/content/about/resume/index.md

 <li>Assisted in code quality with code reviews in bitbucket</li>
 <li>Resolved several hardware/software rendering issues on Android</li>
 <li>Created stories, bugs and managed sprints in JIRA</li>
-<li>Prototyped 3-column android tablet version by refactoring layouts and fragment usage</li>
+<li>Prototyped android tablet version by refactoring layouts and fragment usage</li>
 <li>Participated in sprint planning and team meetings</li>
-<li>Delivered a client delivery framework revision for Android which included several bugs and security patches</li>
+<li>Delivered a client delivery framework revision for Android</li>
+<li>Worked with VISA and Veracode for Android security enhancements and fixes</li>
 </ul>

 <h5>Technology:</h5>